 With over 16 years’ experience in bringing groups of all sizes to Ireland from marching bands and choirs to special interest tours from Universities and schools.
 A niche market that Celtic Horizon Tours successfully cater to is Motorcycle Tours of Ireland.
 What better way to tour the highways and bye-ways of Ireland than on a motor bike.
 Celtic Horizon Tours ensure that every client coming to Ireland has time on their itinerary to meet and greet with the locals be it an event with a local band a school Irish Dancing Group or choir.
 We find our customers who form this bond with Ireland and its people return on tour time and again.

-Maynooth University Chamber Choir was founded in 1986, specialising in the performance of sacred repertoire of the Christian canon from the Renaissance to the present day.
-The choir has an established tradition of commissioning and promoting new music and regularly presents premières of works by Irish composers.
+Maynooth University Chamber Choir was founded in 1986, specialising in sacred music of the Christian canon.
+The choir has a tradition of commissioning new music, often premièring works by Irish composers.

 The choir’s recent repertoire consists of short popular choral pieces and many choral works including Vivaldi’s Gloria, Handel’s Messiah, Karl Jenkins’ The Armed Man and Bach’s Magnificat in D Major.
 In May 2019 the choir represented Leinster in 'All Island Sings' in the National Concert Hall.